Surplus property procedures

 Computer/electronic surplus property

-All computer/electronic surplus property must be disposed of through the University's contract vendor, eCycleSecure, by submitting an online Computer/Electronic Surplus Form to allow eCycleSecure to dispose of the property.
+All computer/electronic surplus property must be disposed of through the University's contract vendor, eCycleSecure, by submitting a request through the Customer Portal Surplus Request application to allow eCycleSecure to dispose of the property.
 These items must be disposed of immediately - do not hold items indefinitely and delay the start of the surplus process.
 If you would like to use another method to transfer or dispose of computer/electronic surplus, you must contact UVA Information Security for approval.

 The following items MUST be considered as "computer/electronic surplus" regardless of working condition: